 This machine is also pictured on the cover of Clymer Service, Repair and Maintenance manual M364 SUZUKI GS650 1981-1983, seventh and subsequent printings starting January, 2004.
 Visit the Clymer website to see their fine selection of manuals.

-Below: Here are four photos from recent rides.
+Below: Here are four photos from various rides.

 Here's a shot of the GS650G with three of its like-size stablemates: Two of them V-twins, two of them inline fours, two of them shaft drive, two of them chain drive, two of them with air-cooled engines, two of them with liquid-cooled engines, all of them fine performers!